Waterside Towers, United Nations International School

 Use: Mixed (residential, retail, school, parking, public plaza)

-By the 1960s slum clearance, urban renewal projects were beginning to face opposition as the grand vision for social housing in New York City was looking less utopian and more damaging to the urban fabric.
-One of the biggest hurdles new projects faced was tenant relocation and projects that did not involve displacement were more feasible.
+By the 1960s, slum clearance urban renewal projects were beginning to face opposition as the grand vision for social housing in New York City was looking less utopian and more damaging to the city’s urban fabric.
+One of the biggest hurdles new projects faced was tenant relocation, making projects that did not involve displacement were more feasible.
 Two residential developments in this survey sought to create affordable housing towers on land that was previously undeveloped, Morrisania Air Rights in the Bronx and Waterside Plaza in Kips Bay.

 The stark geometricism of the towers recalls less the additive, volumetric formal qualities of brutalism than the subtractive, carved compositions of New York’s great Art Deco skyscrapers of Raymond Hood and Ralph Walker.
 Though unstrained by the setback regulations of the 1916 zoning laws that helped to spur the older sculptural buildings, Davis Brody & Associates reverse the orientation of their four towers to create top-heavy cubist forms that utilize simple subtractions of 90 and 45 degree masses to create complex and thoroughly attractive towers that have managed to maintain the aesthetic impact of their form despite changing styles.
-Like many of their contemporaries, Davis, Brody recall the walls and towers of Northern Italian hill towns, merging these associations with progressive social aspirations and post-war modernist urbanism, all rendered in brown masonry units.
-The five story wall along the FDR Drive, the most superficially brutalist part of the project with its thick piers and heavy projections, both reinforces the medievalism of the design - a walled city, cloister, or castle - and serves to isolate the sprawling plaza within from the sounds of the city.
-The plaza inside, which spills towards the east river and for the first time in post-war New York celebrates the city’s waters not for their economic value but for the recreational vistas they afford, successfully recreates the spirit of old European plazas that post-war architects continuously, and usually unsuccessfully, attempted to conjure.
-Despite the brick cladding, the development is true brutalism: an ambitious urban renewal, progressive social project merging medieval and technocratic, standardized material with strong materiality, sculptural form, and modernist urbanism, all working together to form a distinct environment that is apart from the city but embraces the opportunities that New York’s geography and politics afford.
+Like many of their contemporaries, Davis, Brody recall the walls and towers of Northern Italian hilltop towns, merging these associations with progressive social aspirations and post-war modernist urbanism, all rendered in brown masonry units.
+The multi-story wall along the FDR Drive is the most superficially brutalist part of the project with its thick piers and heavy projections reinforces the medievalism of the design - a walled city, cloister, or castle - and serves to isolate the sprawling plaza within from the sounds of the city.
+The plaza inside, which spills towards the East River – and for the first time in post-war New York celebrates the city’s waters not for their economic value but for the recreational vistas they afford – successfully recreates the spirit of old European plazas that post-war architects continuously, and usually unsuccessfully, attempted to conjure.
+Despite the brick cladding, the development is true brutalism: an ambitious urban renewal; progressive social, project merging medieval and technocratic; standardized material with strong materiality; sculptural form, and modernist urbanism; all working together to form a distinct environment that is apart from the city but embraces the opportunities that New York’s geography and politics afford.

 The only building on the site to break away from the brick that the plaza, towers, and townhouses are composed of, is the United Nations International School, a low-rise, cantilevered concrete building with an internal courtyard, designed by Harrison, Abramovitz & Harris.